 A coffee’s body may be referred to as light or thin, medium, or full.
 A coffee with a full body will have a buttery or even syrupy quality.
 Fuller-bodied coffees also retain more of their flavor when they are diluted.

 Body – One of Coffee’s Six Major Characteristics

-A coffee’s body (mouthfeel) is one of coffee’s six major characteristics – along with acidity, bitterness, sweetness, aroma, and finish/aftertaste – used by cuppers (professional coffee tasters) to discern the quality of a particular coffee.
+A coffee’s body (mouthfeel) is one of coffee’s six major characteristics used by cuppers (professional coffee tasters) to discern the quality of a particular coffee, which include:

 Coffee and Espresso Brewing Tips